JavaMail Bridge Extension Swiftlet

 Configuration Guide

 Use this scenario to automatically retrieve emails from a mail server and forward them as JMS messages to a SwiftMQ queue.
-This is useful for integrating external email-based workflows with messaging applications.
+This is useful for integrating email-based workflows with messaging applications.

 <swiftlet name="xt$javamail">